National Highway 334D (India)

 National Highway 334D, commonly referred to as NH 334D is a national highway in India.
 It is a secondary route of National Highway 34.
 NH-334D runs in the states of Uttar Pradesh and Haryana in India.

 Route

 NH334D connects Aligarh, Khair, Jewar and Palwal in the states of Uttar Pradesh and Haryana.

+66 Kms. of this highway lies in Uttar Pradesh and 17 Kms. lies in Haryana.